Oceans May Host Next Wave Of Renewable Energy

 The fishing industry also has some worries about whether wave energy will interfere with their business.
 That's why OSU consulted fishermen to figure out exactly where to build its offshore test facility.

-They found a location about six miles off the coast of Newport, Oregon.
+They found a location about 6 miles off the coast of Newport, Oregon.
 Construction is expected to start in 18 months.
 The university hopes to begin testing in 2021.